People have been asking for this for a long time. Relationship predictions that include # of segments work much better than expected.

 Background

-Really, 23andMe showed us that the number of segments is important back in 2012.
+Really, scientists from 23andMe showed us that the number of segments is important back in 2012.
 Their scatterplot shows pretty distinct values when comparing different relationships.

 23andMe cMs vs. segments